Goldsmith Primary Academy, Goldsmith Road, Harden, Walsall, WS3 1DL

 To unlock students academic and personal potential.

-Our ASPIRE Curriculum Vision:
+Our Curriculum Vision:

 Students' curriculum experiences will be exceptional and memorable.
 They will explore and understand the world from their classroom and beyond.
 Our children will have the knowledge, skills and attributes to be successful and aspirational learners.
 Our ambitious curriculum will help them to gain an advantage so that they can make the most of their next journey in education and in life.